chinchalinchin/qldb-orm/docs/source/CLI.md

 # Command Line Usage

-Installing the `innoldb` package puts a command line utility on your path.
+Installing the `qldb-orm` package puts a command line utility on your path.
 This tool allows you to query the QLDB ledger directly from the command line.

 The `--table` argument is required.
 Queries can be constructed against this table by passing in other arguments.
 See below for examples of the different queries.